jefdaj/cryptoisland/src/posts/2024/10/22/hack-kobo-elipsa-to-work-offline/index.md

 # Factory Reset

-I haven't tried, but you could probably skip it and do the hack without the reset to keep them.
+You could probably skip step #2 here and keep your current settings.
-Here are the steps that worked for me:
+But here are the steps that worked for me:

 1. Back up your current settings first if you have anything important.
    See the last step at the bottom for an example `tar` command.